How To Get a Freehold Enfranchisement Valuation Calculations

 Step 2: Form a Leaseholder Group

-Organising a group of leaseholders interested in purchasing the freehold is essential for collective enfranchisement.
+The Freehold Collective specialise in freehold purchase for groups of leaseholders.
 This step involves identifying those who qualify and are willing to participate, as well as ensuring at least 50% of leaseholders are on board.
 A strong, cooperative group can facilitate decision-making, share costs, and improve the likelihood of a successful purchase.

 Step 3: Check Eligibility

-Additionally, qualifying leaseholders must hold long leases (typically over 21 years).
+2 or more units), participating leaseholders must own 50% or more of the building by capital value and all participating qualifying leaseholders must have a long lease (generally over 21 years).
 Confirming eligibility early helps avoid unnecessary costs and delays.

 There are other eligibility criteria that are most appropriately reviewed by a solicitor, but a good project manager will be able to give you a steer in the right direction.